Mick Ronson: Later work

 Ronson was also a member of Bob Dylan's "Rolling Thunder Revue" live band, and can be seen both on and off-stage in the film of the tour.
 He made a connection with Roger McGuinn during this time, which led to his producing and contributing guitar and arrangements to McGuinn's 1976 solo album Cardiff Rose.
 In 1982, he participated on lead guitar in a short-lived band with Hilly Michaels on drums and Les Fradkin on bass guitar.
 One of their recordings from this group, "Spare Change", appeared on Fradkin's 2006 album, Goin' Back.
 In 1987, Ronson made an appearance on a record by The Toll.
 Ronson played lead on the band's song, "Stand in Winter", from the album The Price of Progression.

 In 1991, Ronson produced the Swedish cult band the Leather Nun's album, Nun Permanent, adding backing vocals and guitar overdubs on several tracks.
 At the end of the production, during a short visit to his sister in London, Ronson was diagnosed with cancer.
 In 1992 he produced Morrissey's album, Your Arsenal.
 In the same year, Ronson's final high-profile live performance was his appearance at The Freddie Mercury Tribute Concert.
 He played on "All the Young Dudes" with Bowie and Hunter; and "Heroes" with Bowie.
 Ronson's final recorded session was as a guest on Earth vs the Wildhearts, a 1993 album by the Wildhearts where he played the guitar solo on the song "My Baby is a Headf_".
 Liner notes for the Earth vs the Wildhearts album give credit to Mick Ronson for guitar on the track "My Baby Is A Headf_" and the "album is dedicated to Mick Ronson".

 Personal life

-Ronson was married in Bearsville, New York in March 1977 to Suzanne (Suzi) Fussey, a hairdresser, who worked for David Bowie at the same time that Ronson did.
-They had a daughter, Lisa, born 10 August 1977, a former vocalist with The Secret History.
-Ronson had two sons, Nicholas (born 1971) with his girlfriend Denise, as well as Joakim (born 1990) with Carola Westerlund.
+Ronson was married in Bearsville, New York in March 1977 to Suzanne (Suzi) Fussey, a hairdresser, who worked for David Bowie at the same time as Ronson.
+They had a daughter in 1977.
+Ronson had one son with his girlfriend Denise, and another with Carola Westerlund.